waleedalmutiry/EpiILM/README.md

 x  <-  runif(256,  0, 100)
 y  <-  runif(256,  0, 100)
 ```
 We consider the SI spatial-based ILMs with one suceptibility covariate and no transmissibility covariates to be simulated from.
-First, let us generate the suceptibility covariate.
+First, let us generate a suceptibility covariate.
 ```s
 A <- round(rexp(256, 1/100))
 ```